-Each type of challenge and each technology and provider is considered separately, i.e., an availability challenge (A) does not count towards another challenge.
+Each type of challenge and each technology and provider is considered separately, i.e., an availability challenge (A) does not count towards reaching the area threshold for a speed (S) challenge.
 If a provider offers multiple technologies, such as DSL and fiber, each is treated separately as they are likely to have different availability and performance.

-Area challenges for availability must be rebutted in whole or by location with evidence that service is available for all BSLs within the census block group, e.g., by network diagrams that show fiber or hybrid fiber coaxial (HFC) infrastructure or customer subscribers.
-For fixed wireless service, the challenge system will offer a representative random sample of the area in contention, but no fewer than 10, where the provider has to demonstrate service availability.
+Area challenges for availability must be rebutted with evidence that service is available for all BSLs within the census block group, e.g., by network diagrams that show fiber or hybrid fiber coaxial (HFC) infrastructure or customer subscribers.
+For fixed wireless service, the challenge system will offer a representative random sample of the area in contention, but no fewer than 10, where the provider has to demonstrate service availability and speed (e.g., with a mobile test unit).18